Chomenor/ioef-cmod/new-filesystem-readme.md

 ## Advanced Features

-It is possible to specify pk3s by hash, to support conditions where the file may not physically exist in the server or may exist under a different name.
+It is possible to specify pk3s by hash, to support conditions where the file may not physically exist on the server or may exist under a different name.
 If the file does not physically exist it can't be used for UDP downloads, but it can be used for pure lists and download lists on HTTP-only servers (with sv_dlURL active and sv_allowDownload set to 0).
-To use this feature, specify paks using the format <mod>/<name>:<hash>.
+To use this feature, specify paks using the format [mod]/[name]:[hash].
 The hash can be specified in either signed or unsigned integer format.
 ```
 set fs_pure_manifest *mod_paks *base_paks *inactivemod_paks baseq3/md3-bender:-722067772 baseq3/md3-laracroft:1134218139 baseq3/md3-spongebob:-871946717
 ```